ShaarifSajid/shaarifsajid.github.io/_pages/about.md

   - /about.html
 ---

-I am an MS Computer Science graduate from Georgia Tech, specialized in computing systems and network security. **I am looking for full-time positions in software and security engineering/analyst roles**.
-You can find my resume [here](http://shaarifsajid.github.io/files/shaarif_sajid_resume_mscs.pdf).
-In the past, I have actively worked on numerous research projects - here are some of them:
+I am a Software Engineer working at Corpay in the Lodging division.
+I graduated from Georgia Tech with an MS in Computer Science, where I specialized in computing systems and network security.
+Before that, I studied Computer Science as an undergrad at LUMS.
+In the past, I have actively worked on numerous academic research projects - here are some of them:

 Investigating Nation-state Advanced Persistent Threat (APT) Activity
 ------